Why Are We Blogging?

 I’ve had lots of excuses, but now I’m going for it!
 One of the big reasons to start now is that I have a lot going on in my life that I know family/friends want to hear about and I hope I can give others insight along the way.

 The biggest life event has centered around relocating from Indiana to Utah.
-Our lifestyle is quite different and becoming more and more different with each new season and interests.
+Our lifestyle is quite different and becoming more and more different with each new season and interest.
 This will be the basis for my blog.
 I intend to include posts about various aspects of moving, traveling, skiing, biking, hiking, cooking, organizing, etc.

 Our goal is to simplify our lives, live debt free, and have time to explore the world together!